-The review (in the form of a comprehensive questionnaire) should, as a minimum, address the following questions:
+The review should be in the form of a comprehensive questionnaire and at a minimum should address the following questions.

-- How is personal information collected? (any medium of information collection should be taken into account, for example: standard forms, surveys, mail, emails, call centres)
+- How is personal information collected?
+How this information in should be taken into account, for example: standard forms, surveys, mail, emails, call centres.

-- The functions or activities carried out by your business and do all the purposes for which information is collected relate to one of those functions or activities?
+- What are the functions or activities carried out by your business?
+Does the information collected relate to one of these functions or activities?

-- Who accessed and uses the personal information (within the organisation and third parties).
+- Who accesses and uses the personal information?
+(Within the organisation and third parties).

-- How is the personal information stored and disposed of?
+- How is the personal information stored and disposed?

 - How can the personal information be accessed?